armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Hashing to a Finite Field {#hashtobase}

-The hash2base(x) function maps an arbitrary-large bitstring m into an element of a finite field.
-Hence, it is parametrized by F and H, where H is a cryptographic hash function which outputs at least floor(log2(p)) + 1 bits.
+The hash2base(x) function maps an arbitrary-large bitstring x into an element of a field F. Hence, it is parametrized by F and H, where H is a cryptographic hash function which outputs at least floor(log2(p)) + 1 bits.

 When q=p, the function first hashes x, converts the result to an integer, and